kalisio/kdk/docs/api/map/services.md

 * **variables**: array of available properties in feature to be [aggregated over time](./services.md#time-based-feature-aggregation), for each entry the following options are available:
   * **name**: property name in feature (relative to the nested `properties` object),
   * **label**: property label to use in UI,
-  * **units**: array of target units to be available in the legend, the first unit is the one used to store the data, others will be converted from using [math.js](http://mathjs.org/docs/datatypes/units.html)
+  * **unit**: target unit of the underlying data, if not the currently used for display it will be converted from using [math.js](http://mathjs.org/docs/datatypes/units.html)
   * **chartjs**: options to be passed to [chart.js](https://www.chartjs.org/docs/latest/charts/line.html#dataset-properties) when drawing timeseries

 #### User context